awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 # Controlling Which Auto Scaling Instances Terminate During Scale In<a name="as-instance-termination"></a>

-With each Auto Scaling group, you control when it adds instances \(referred to as *scaling out*\) or remove instances \(referred to as *scaling in*\) from your network architecture\.
+With each Auto Scaling group, you control when it adds instances \(referred to as *scaling out*\) or removes instances \(referred to as *scaling in*\) from your network architecture\.
 You can scale the size of your group manually by attaching and detaching instances, or you can automate the process through the use of a scaling policy\.

-When you configure automatic scale in, you must set up a termination policy for the Auto Scaling group to use to choose which instances to terminate first\.
+To specify which instances to terminate first during scale in, configure a termination policy for the Auto Scaling group\.

-You can also use instance protection to prevent specific instances from being terminated during automatic scale in\.
+You can also optionally use instance protection to prevent specific instances from being terminated during automatic scale in\.
+For instances in an Auto Scaling group, use Amazon EC2 Auto Scaling features to protect an instance if a scale in occurs instead of Amazon EC2 termination protection\.

 **Note**
-The information in this section about maximizing usage to the hour is currently applicable to instances running Microsoft Windows or Linux distributions that have an hourly charge\.
-If your Auto Scaling group uses Amazon Linux or Ubuntu, your EC2 usage is billed in one\-second increments\.
-For more information about per\-second billing, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.
+For [Auto Scaling Groups with Multiple Instance Types and Purchase Options](asg-purchase-options.md), the scale\-in action respects the percentages set for On\-Demand and Spot Instances and the On\-Demand base amount\.
+When the group scales in, the Auto Scaling group first identifies which of these two types of instances it will terminate and then chooses the Availability Zone with the most instances of that type to apply the default or customized termination policy to\.

 **Topics**
 + [Default Termination Policy](#default-termination-policy)